exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 #### Import Optional Parameters

-The following are option parameters for import statements.
+The following are optional parameters for import statements.

 * ``CHUNK_SIZE`` - It specifies a file chunk size in bytes.
 The importer then will try to virtually splits a file into chunks with specified size, and